GrayTurtle/codeu_project_2017/README.md

 ## PLANNED CHANGES

 - Implement leaving a conversation (we currently just have a button for it)
-- Make the client update faster by changing out the timer for something else more efficient
 - Add more colors for the names to change into
 - Make the client more vibrant with CSS styling
 - Add more gamification features such as hangman and leaderboards